⏱️ 6 minute read

 Tooltips provide the calculation used behind the values displayed in Financials > Overview.
 Hover over the table headers to display the tooltip and view the value calculation.

-A project's Financials > Overview offers two display options, Days or Months (default).
+A project's Financials > Overview offers two display options: Days or Months (default).
 Use the dropdown at the top left to select the desired display.

 T&M Revenue calculations

 All revenue calculations in a T&M project depend on the rate card assigned to the project.
-Check out Configuring your rate cards and Managing rate cards in projects for more information on working with rate cards.

 Estimated Revenue